docker/docs/engine/api/sdk/index.md

 Use the following guidelines to choose the SDK or API version to use in your
 code:

-- If you're starting a new project, use the
-  [latest version](/engine/api/latest/), but do specify the version you are using.
+- If you're starting a new project, use the [latest version](/engine/api/latest/), but use API version negotiation or specify the version you are using.
 This helps prevent surprises.
 - If you need a new feature, update your code to use at least the minimum version that supports the feature, and prefer the latest version you can use.
 - Otherwise, continue to use the version that your code is already using.